Troglodyne-Internet-Widgets/iContact-cPanel-Plugins/README.md

 * Go to WHM >> Basic Setup and configure the provider options
 * Go to WHM >> Contact Manager and make sure it is set up to spam you mercilessly (and for the notifications you care about!).
 * Do something to trigger a notification that should fire notifications from cPanel & WHM per your preference in /etc/clevels.conf
-* If you tire of the modules and want to get rid of them, run `make uninstall`.
+* If you tire of this and want to get rid of them all, run `make uninstall`.

 KNOWN BUGS
 ----------